-In our first winter at The Old Rectory, we started planting an Orchard in our one acre field.
+When we first moved to The Old Rectory, we started planting an Orchard in our one acre field.
 Whilst not perhaps as well known as the West Country as an apple growing area, Norfolk and Suffolk have a long history of making cider or as it is called locally 'cyder', which is made using a mixture of cooking and eating apples.
-Our orchard consists of over 150 trees grown on MM106 rootstock which means that they will grow to approximetly 12 feet high making them fairly easy to pick.
+Our orchard consists of over 150 trees grown on MM106 rootstock which means that they will grow to approximately 12 feet high making them fairly easy to pick.
 The orchard consists of apple, pear and plum trees – all of the apple varieties originate from Victorian times or earlier and many are local varieties such as St Edmund’s Russet.
 Lord Stradbroke, Norfolk Beefing and Adams Pearmain.
-We are growing the trees without the use of chemicals
+We are growing the trees without the use of chemicals.

-It is hoped that the Orchard will in time provide food and a home for wildlife as well as a source of fruit and Cyder for our guests and us.
-During July, there is usually a good show of Bee Orchids & Pyramidal Orchids
+The Orchard now provides food and a home for wildlife as well as a source of fruit for our guests and us.
+During July, there is usually a good show of Bee Orchids & Pyramidal Orchids.

 Our Wildlife Pond

 In the Winter of 2009, we had a large wildlife pond dug – for once the fact that our soil is heavy clay played in to our hands as instead of the need for a pond liner, we were able to have it “puddled” - clay is the traditional and most eco friendly method of lining ponds.
 The clay was compacted on the inside of the empty pond to remove all the air spaces and to break down the structure.
-The pond is some 80 feet from side to side and has deep, shallow and boggy areas which we have planted so that it will provide habitats, cover, food and perches for a wide range of creatures attracted to The Old Rectory
+The pond is some 80 feet from side to side and has deep, shallow and boggy areas which we have planted so that it provides habitats, cover, food and perches for a wide range of creatures such as newts, dragonflies and house martins.

 Hedges & Trees

-As well as our orchard we have also planted a large number of Native trees – Oak, Silver Birch, Hazel, Ash, Beech and Hornbeam and Hedging such as Wild Cherry, Wild Pear, Blackthorn, Quickthorn and Field Maple .
+As well as our orchard we have also planted a large number of Native trees – Oak, Silver Birch, Hazel, Ash, Beech and Hornbeam and Hedging such as Wild Cherry, Wild Pear, Blackthorn, Quickthorn, a Service Tree (one of the rarest native trees) and Field Maple.
 Much of the hedging has edible berries or fruit to provide the birds with food.

 As well as the trees that we have planted we have also inherited some beautiful mature trees – Oak, Yew, Silver Birch and a magnificent 85 foot Horse Chestnut.
 We have under-planted these with bulbs such as Aconites and Snowdrops.